Aportio/itsm-rest-api-reference/STATUS-ERROR-CODES.md

 to fix the situation by changing something in their request.
 Thus, for any '4**' error, the return body should contain a human readable error message explaining the problem.
-The maintainers of the client code can see those messages and can use it to improve the cient implementation.
+The maintainers of the client code can see those messages and can use it to improve the client implementation.

 In general, any requests that received a '4**' response will NOT be automatically retried by the client, but may be retried at a later time if and when manual fixes